GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/06.651-660/02.There-Shall-Be-Showers-of-Blessing/docs.md

 Over the hills and the valleys,
 Sound of abundance of rain.

-Refrain:
-Showers of blessing,
-Showers of blessing we need;
-Mercy drops round us are falling,
-But for the showers we plead.

 3.
 "There shall be showers of blessing;"
 Send them upon us, O Lord;
 Grant to us now a refreshing;
 Come, and now honor Thy word.

-Refrain:
-Showers of blessing,
-Showers of blessing we need;
-Mercy drops round us are falling,
-But for the showers we plead.

 4.
 "There shall be showers of blessing;"